jasonhemann/20FA-2800/_hw/hw1.md

       By the end of this tutorial you should feel comfortable moving around the Eclipse IDE and ACL2s interface.

-   3. In a file named `hw1.lisp`, define the `fib` function as your lab this week demonstrates.
+   3. In a file named `hw1.lisp`, define the `fib` function as the tutorial referenced above demonstrates.

    4. In that same file, Beneath `fib`, use ACL2s to define at least 3 other functions in ACL2s mode.
 Only use ACL2s mode.